malik672/password-manager/README.md

-# passwordManager
+# Lit passwordManager
-A Decentralized password manager that allows you to save password, only accesible to you and no one else.<br/>
+A Decentralized password manager secured by lit protocol that allows you to save password, only accesible to you and no one else.<br/>
 NOTE: To use you have to create a table.What are tables?, to learn more: https://docs.tableland.xyz/javascript-sdk<br/>
 All onchain activity is done on Polygon mumbai so its advisable to get matic on polygon mumbai.You can get it here: https://faucet.polygon.technology/<br/>
 Note: you will only pay one and thats to create a table(a one time fee), the rest of the times you go gasless.